I’m the author of the literary collection “Three Stories and Some Poems.” I love writing, blogging, and song writing.

 Documentary film maker, “We The People.”
 We’ve put together an intimate documentary about the struggles of the Sioux Indians in North Dakota, the Dakota Access Pipeline and history of Native American mistreatment.

-Have plans to release a cd pretty soon.
-It’ll be punk inspired, alt rock.
+I have plans to release a cd pretty soon.
+It’ll be punk inspired, alt rock/alt country.
 “Native Americana” is sure to break some rules.

 Some other stuff.